NorthGlenwalker/ocownerhud/README.md

 - Updated the RLV strip code in the cages to add the extra attach/wear points - Done (NG)
 - New leash/unleash/follow Menu system - Done (NG)
 - New collar link direct to RLV Menu
-- Re do TP menu system working within SL limits
+- Re do TP menu system working within SL limits - Done (NG)
 - Clean up orphaned code in the scripts. ---- Some clean up done.
 (NG)
 - Provide better commentary/documentation. ---- Extra help files added to hud and comments in code (NG)
 - Arrange things to make it more easily for a broader spectrum of people with various skill levels to contribute to this project!